Frequently Asked Questions

 Inside information is any information not available to the public that could be used for betting purposes.
 Sharing inside information in return for any benefit is an offence under the TACP.

-All players and 'covered persons' under the TACP have the responsibility to be aware of and comply with the rules.
+All players and 'covered persons' under the Tennis Anti-Corruption Program (TACP) have the responsibility to be aware of and comply with the rules.
 Covered persons include: coaches, medical staff, agents, family members, business associates and any other person who receives accreditation at an event at your request.

 You are not allowed to bet on tennis, at anytime, anywhere in the world, regardless of whether or not you are involved in the event.